sh78/sh78.github.io/_posts/2018-06-15-a-testament-to-my-2010-macbook-pro.md

    faulty M key that Apple fought me on replacing (and lost).
 Pristine condition at this point.
 I kept it in a case and everything.
 2. **<time datetime="2012-07-14">July, 2012</time>** Hesap is purring right
-   along as my daily driver.  ![Hesap at a cafe, next to a Guinness and an espresso, with CSS open on screen in Sublime Text.](/assets/images/hesap-guinness-espresso.jpg)
+   along as my daily driver (note the aforementioned case).  ![Hesap at a cafe, next to a Guinness and an espresso, with CSS open on screen in Sublime Text.](/assets/images/hesap-guinness-espresso.jpg)
 2. **<time datetime="2013-01">January, 2013</time>** For reasons that are
    outside of the scope of this post, hesap was **slammed into a wall at least 4